 Most experts recommend that lactating moms consume at least 200 mg of DHA per day.
 As pointed out in this Very Well article, getting enough DHA during your busy days as a breastfeeding mother may not be realistic for most women.
 If you aren’t eating fatty fish each week, choose a lactation supplement with DHA.

-Iodine is a mineral that is required for normal thyroid function, as well as nerve and brain development.
-You cannot make thyroid hormone without enough iodine.
-Normal thyroid hormone levels are critical for brain development in children.
+Iodine is a mineral that is required for healthy thyroid function and nerve and brain development.
+Healthy thyroid hormone levels are critical for brain development in children.

 Your requirement for iodine is higher during breastfeeding than at any other time during your life.
 According to the American Academy of Pediatrics, many pregnant and lactating women in the U.S. are not getting enough iodine in their diets.
 The reason for inadequate iodine intake is because many prenatal vitamins do not contain iodine.

 Also, much of our sodium intake is from processed foods, which do not contain iodized salt.
-In addition, many people are replacing iodized salt with kosher or sea salts, which do not contain iodine.
+Additionally, many people replace iodized salt with kosher or sea salts, which do not contain iodine.

 Foods rich in iodine include iodized salt, seafood, and seaweed.
 The American Thyroid Association recommends that women who are breastfeeding take a supplement with iodine.
 Choose a lactation supplement that helps you meet the recommended intake during breastfeeding of 290 mcg a day.